 When it comes to a customer’s safety in restaurants and bars, Georgia law requires premises owners to put safety first.
 If an injury does occur while a customer is on the property, he or she may be entitled to compensation.
 A bar or restaurant may have to pay for the physical, emotional, and financial consequences of their negligence.
-The attorneys of Schneider Hammers have experience with premises liability law and how it applies to these businesses.
+Our personal injury lawyers have experience with premises liability law and how it applies to these businesses.

 There are reasonable steps that property owners can and should take to keep their bars and restaurants free of hazards.
 In order to reduce the likelihood of a premises liability claim, owners should inspect their premises.
 They should look for and be aware of any dangerous conditions that may harm patrons.
 As quickly as possible, these conditions should be remedied and the public steered clear of them.